AdrienCourtois/pytorch-utils/README.md

 ```

 - Scaled Weight Standardization [10] <br>
 *Used to make sure the output of a convolutional layer follows a centered reduced gaussian distribution when the input does too.
-It is the first step to a network Batch-Normalization-free.*
+It is the first step to a network Batch-Normalization-free.*<br>
 **Usage:**
 ```python
 from pytorch-utils.layers import SWSConv2d